ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 3. Design the experience carefully.
 Think about the time you have, who is in the room, and your learning objectives.
 Don't try to cram a three-hour workshop into an hour and a half.
 Don't plan a sales-specific training that everyone must attend (unless the goal is to get everyone in the company selling).

 4. Plan for feedback and follow-up.
-Your leaders will synthesize and apply the learning only if you have a plan for follow-up.
-It can't be a one-time learning event; for professional development to be effective, you need a plan to apply the key learning and leadership accountability for the business results you are trying to move.
+Your leaders will synthesize and apply the learning only if you have a follow-up plan.
+It can't be a one-time learning event; for professional development to be effective, you need a plan to apply the key learning and leadership accountability for the business results you are trying to achieve.
 Get feedback after the meeting and expect each leader to follow up with a manager or peer, or have a separate formal follow-up process, even if it is just to have each person briefly report on what they applied from the training in the next monthly management meeting.

 Download Free KPI Guide